 “I feel incredibly lucky to have had the opportunity to work with the FLS environment team over summer.
 I was involved in a range of applied ecology projects such as trialling pine marten deterrents on artificial nests, saproxylic beetle sampling and scat collection.
 When not in the field I was collating data and collaborated with Summer Hannah who used the data to map capercaille in the NFE.

 I believe that the practical skills gained throughout my placement such as experimental design and the testing of ecological concepts will be extremely useful in both my final year at university and forward to pursuing a career in science.”

 Thank you to our students this year for their hard work and enthusiasm in the projects they were involved in.
-We’ll be looking to host further placements in 2020.
+We’ll be looking to host further placements in 2020 for all.
 To read more about Equate Scotland and Careerwise please take a look at the Equate website.
 To get a flavour of what’s involved in organising summer student placements in FLS through Equate please feel free to contact James Fletcher.